KuangDaDa/KuangDaDa/README.md

 - 👋 Hi, I’m @KuangDaDa
 - 👀 I’m interested in web development.I specialize python and javascript.
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning C/C++ and Linux.
 - 💞️ I’m looking to collaborate on free and open source project
 - 📫 How to reach me through nanosheng222@gmail.com